(keep reading to learn what happened)

 Boiled burgers?!?
 No thank you!

-After this, Gordon shuts down the kitchen.
+After this, Gordon shuts down the kitchen, which is one of his favorite things to do.

 Karan denies giving up after Gordon calls her out.